irisbai1/PIC-10C-Final-Project/README.md

 Doodler can now be controlled by keyboard and move up when it collides with platforms.
 <br> - Fixed the sizes of the images by using the images from the tutorial instead of my own.
 I think it's because my images originally were the wrong dimensions.
 My doodler originally jumped way too fast, but I realized I didn't set the Frameratelimit.
 <br> - Also figuring out how to use markdown

+### 6/7/20 - 3 hrs
+Drew a play button and platform cushion on my iPad to customize game a little more.
+Didn't implement the new images yet.